 Thanks for emailing that article!

-The goal of the Catalyst for a Cure (CFC) research team is to find the earliest cellular events in glaucoma progression and to develop potential new therapies that directly target degeneration of the retina and optic nerve in the disease.
+The goal of the Catalyst for a Cure (CFC1) research team is to find the earliest cellular events in glaucoma progression and to develop potential new therapies that directly target degeneration of the retina and optic nerve in the disease.

 In 2011, The CFC researchers focused on developing a novel and therapeutically important concept in glaucoma.
 Converging sets of experimental results indicate that in the most prevalent forms of glaucoma, there is no single event that accounts for degeneration of the retina and optic nerve.
 Rather, multiple injuries arising from eye pressure overwhelm naturally protective pathways and unleash a chain of events that eventually leads to blindness.

-Recent CFC research indicates that the onset and speed of vision loss in glaucoma depends upon a critical “tipping point.”
+CFC1 research indicates that the onset and speed of vision loss in glaucoma depends upon a critical “tipping point.”
 In healthy eyes, the retina and optic nerve are able to adapt to small changes in ocular pressure.
 The eye accomplishes this through the actions of chemical pathways that heal minor injuries over the course of a lifetime.

 This “healing” response requires the ability to acquire new cellular energy and discharge harmful byproducts caused by increased demand and metabolism.
 The retina and optic nerve have specialized cells that manage these byproducts to prevent harmful accumulation.